chen-account/git-test/readme.txt

-t is a version control system.
+git is a distributed version control system.
-Git is free software.
+Git is free software distributed under the GPL.